sentryguides/sentry/source/contribute.md

 ---

 Sentry is community driven, everyone can help improving it.
-Next to each guide, you will find a big blue <a href="http://prose.io/#jgillich/sentry/edit/master/source/contribute.md" class="btn btn-info btn-sm">Edit</a> button, all you need is a account on [GitHub](https://github.com).
+Next to each guide, you will find a big <a href="http://prose.io/#sentryguides/sentry/edit/master/source/contribute.md" class="btn btn-secondary btn-sm">Edit</a>
+button, all you need is a account on [GitHub](https://github.com).
 After you made your changes, you can save them to submit them for review.

-If you know how to use Git, you can also download the [entire source code of Sentry](https://github.com/jgillich/sentry) and make changes directly on your computer.
+If you know how to use Git, you can also download the [entire source code of Sentry](https://github.com/sentryguides/sentry) and make changes directly on your computer.
 Sentry uses the [Middleman](https://middlemanapp.com) static site generator, so you'll need that one, too.